canarybit/cc-docs/docs/supported-setups.md

-# Supported Technologies
+# Supported Setups

-CanaryBit products and solutions have been extensively tested with the following technologies and different combinations.
+CanaryBit products and solutions have been extensively tested with different setups.

 ## Hardware